jotaen/xit/Specification.md

 where the first character MUST be an opening square bracket (`[`), and the third character MUST be a closing square bracket (`]`).

-The second character determines the *status* of the *item*, and MUST be either of:
+The second character determines the *status* of the *item*.
+It MUST be either of:

 - ` ` (space) for *open*
 - `x` (the letter x) for *checked*